cockroachdb/docs/v21.2/spatial-data.md

 ## Troubleshooting

-For general CockroachDB troubleshooting information, see [this troubleshooting overview](troubleshooting-overview.html).
+For general CockroachDB troubleshooting information, see [Troubleshooting Overview](troubleshooting-overview.html).

 If you need help troubleshooting an issue with our spatial support, please get in touch using our [Support resources](support-resources.html).